EthicalSource/phot-the-mobile-phone/src/_clusters/bodies-minds.md

 order: 2
 highlight: Pocket computers are intimate tech.
 primary_nav_description: Pocket computers are intimate tech.
-carousel_description: Pocket computers, being highly personal and closely-held technology, establish a deep connection.
+carousel_description: Pocket computers are intimate tech.
 intro: Mobile phones are quite possibly the most intimate physical relationship we’ve ever had with technology.
 We carry them our pockets.
 We take them to bed with us.
 They capture our attention.
 How does tech make us feel?